ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Schema Mapping:** Aligning the CSV data types with those available in Hive required careful consideration to avoid data type mismatches that could lead to errors during data loading.

-**Data Validation:** Ensuring that the imported data faithfully represented the original source necessitated a meticulous validation process.
+**Data Validation:** Ensuring that the imported data is correctly representing the original source necessitated a meticulous validation process.

 [Car Data File](data/Car.csv)